 In our Swish example, there are no provider competences.
 Because the customers do not interact with any individuals from the provider (it is all done through a mobile app – which is a technical characteristic of the service).

 Using Technical Characteristics: the products, processes, people, places involved

 Last, but not least, we have the technical characteristics, , of the service.
-We define these as the tangible and intangible assets used internally to deliver the service.
-By tangible I mean the scissors and the hairdryer of the hairdresser, etc. And by intangible I mean the processes and frameworks business consultants use to provide advice, etc. Also included are the servicescape – see under the 7Ps of the marketing mix – including (digital) client interfaces.
+These are the tangible and intangible assets used internally to deliver the service.
+And by tangible, I mean the scissors and the hairdryer of the hairdresser, etc. Whereas by intangible, I mean the processes and frameworks used, etc. Also included here is the servicescape – see under the 7Ps of the marketing mix – including (digital) client interfaces.

 With that in mind, our Swish example has the following technical characteristics:

-- X2 = Associate a phone number with a bank account
+- = Associate a phone number with a bank account

-- X3 = Check with Payer’s bank there are sufficient funds
+- = Check with Payer’s bank there are sufficient funds

-- X4 = Co-ordinate system that allows inter-bank transfer in near real-time
+- = Interface to inter-bank transfer in near real-time system

 Finally, we can bring all of the characteristics of our Swish service together and see how they interact.

 Bringing it all together